thurain-oo/forkedfromKoMMS/content/posts/2020-06-11-terraform-with-aws.md

 $ ssh -i ~/.ssh/terraform ec2-user@[Public IP Address]
 ```

-After playing, delete all the infrastructure
+After playing, delete all the infrastructure.
+You can re-create the infrastructure again anytime with `aws.tf` file.
 ```
 $ terraform destroy
 ```